rachelwhaley/rachelwhaley.github.io/content/docs/excel-week1.md

 ## Combining formulas

-Next, we'll make create a URL for each show, using formulas, written all in a single column, formatted as​:
+Formulas get really powerful when you combine them!
+You can replace any argument in a formula with, you guessed it, another formula.

-    www.netflix.com​ Slash, the name of the show in all lower case, with no spaces​
+We'll try this out by creating a (fake) URL for each show, using formulas, written all in a single column, formatted as​: www.netflix.com​ Slash, the name of the show in all lower case, with no spaces​.

-Example: www.netflix.com/loveisblind ​
+**Example:** For the title *Love Is Blind*, we'd want the result to be `www.netflix.com/loveisblind` ​

-    LOWER, SUBSTITUTE, CONCATENATE​
+We'll use 3 formulas for this:

-​
+* `LOWER` which makes text all lowercase

-Hint: start with each part in a separate column first! ​
+* `SUBSTITUTE` which we used earlier to swap Films for Movies; here, we'll use it to swap spaces for an "empty string" (a set of quotes with nothing in between)
-* List item
+* `CONCATENATE​` which "adds" two pieces of text together (to add on the first part of the URL) ​

-* List item
+Hint: start with each formula in a separate column first! ​This way, you can make sure each one creates the desired result, before you combine them all in one cell.

 `=XLOOKUP()`